BHPriyanka/recycle-that/README.md

-# Recycle That: Recycle for Change
+# RecycleThat: Recycle for Change
 A web application that connects people having recyclables to others who want to redeem them at recycling centers for extra cash.

 ## How it works